“This has never been our fight, but whether we like it or not, it is now.”

 Who — or what — is

 Have you read Ronan: Ziva Payvan Book 3?
 Tell someone about it!
 Taking the time to leave an honest review is immeasurably helpful for any author, new or established.
 Your opinion helps other people make informed decisions about their reading options and allows a book to reach its target audience.
-Review on your favorite platform today!
+Review on GOODREADS or at YOUR RETAILER OF CHOICE today!